Julia Davis Park: Zoo Boise

+In May 2025, Zoo Boise unveiled a new world-class red panda exhibit designed to mimic the species’ natural Himalayan habitat, featuring enhanced climbing structures and sustainable design elements.

 Future plans

 Projects underway in Julia Davis Park include a new “Grand Plaza” for large events and gatherings, a history walk amongst several new pavilions, the addition of four new river nodes, and a new “Golden Apple” interactive history tour.
 The Grand Plaza is planned to take the form of a broken circle centered on a bronze medallion inset into the pavement and is intended to provide social and operational space.
 Five new or refurbished pavilions will be built to provide a picnic area, concert center, and gathering space.

 Each of the five river nodes is intended to bring out the beauty and reflective nature of Boise's wildlife, brush, and river.
 The nodes will be centered on a pedestal made of stained steel and copper and will have information on the park's history.
 There will be a history walk linking the different sites with historical information, and a “Quest for the Golden Apple” which will have thirteen stops with information on Idaho history and nature.